United States v. Mitchell J. Stein

 Court Docket Number: 9:11-cr-80205 (S.D. of Florida)

-For information about the charges in this case, please click here.
+For more information about the charges, please see below:

 Press Release - Sentencing Outcome, December 5, 2014

 Victim Questionnaire: If you would like to submit a Victim Questionnaire you may do so by mailing the document below to: George Clark, Postal Inspector, United States Postal Inspection Service, 615 Chestnut St, Suite 770, Philadelphia, PA 19106.

 The information on this webpage will be updated as new developments arise in the case.
 If you have any questions, please contact the Victim Assistance Unit by calling toll-free at (888) 549-3945 or by emailing us at email@example.com.

 Presumption of Innocence: It is important to keep in mind that defendants are presumed innocent until proven guilty and that presumption requires both the court and our office to take certain steps to ensure that justice is served.

 Crime Victims’ Rights Act and Right to Retain Counsel: The Crime Victims’ Rights Act (18 U.S.C. § 3771) applies only to victims of the counts charged in federal court, and thus individuals may not be able to exercise all of these rights if the crime of which the individual is a victim was not charged.
 Section 377I(c)(2) of this Act requires that we advise you that you have the right to retain counsel.
 Although the statute specifically sets forth your right to seek advice of an attorney with regard to your rights under the statute, there is no requirement that you retain counsel.
 The Government may not recommend any specific counsel, nor can the Government (or the Court) pay for counsel to represent you.
 Government attorneys represent the United States.